Nagios Troubleshooting Guide

 The Nagios Integration Guide outlines how to install these modules using native package management in CentOS and Ubuntu.

-If you have verified that dependencies are met and you still receive a 500 status response, try running the script from the command line to see what error results in the output.
-There may be an issue with the Perl installation on the local machine, or a syntax error in the script caused by an accidental modification that resulted in invalid Perl syntax (i.e., missing a semicolon at the end of a line).
+status response, try running the script from the command line to see what error results in the output.
+There may be an issue with the Perl installation on the local machine, or a syntax error in the script caused by an accidental modification that resulted in invalid Perl syntax (e.g., missing a semicolon at the end of a line).

 - Permissions on the command file/directory where it resides.